Alice Eve: Early life

-Career
+Acting career

 Eve has appeared in television dramas such as the BBC's The Rotters' Club, Agatha Christie's Poirot and Hawking and starred in the drama film Stage Beauty (2004).

 In 2006, she starred in two comedy films: Starter for 10 and Big Nothing (in which she and co-star Simon Pegg put on American accents).
 She spent the early part of 2006 in India working on the drama miniseries Losing Gemma about backpackers.

 On the stage, Eve has appeared in two plays directed by Trevor Nunn.
-In 2006, she played young Esme/Alice in the new Tom Stoppard play Rock 'n' Roll, at the Royal Court Theatre, later reprising her role for the 2007 Broadway transfer.
+In 2006, she played young Esme/Alice in the then-new Tom Stoppard play Rock 'n' Roll, at the Royal Court Theatre, later reprising her role for the 2007 Broadway transfer.
 For this performance, she was nominated for the best supporting actress award at the Whatsonstage.com Theatregoers' Choice Awards.

 In 2009, she played Roxane in a production of Cyrano de Bergerac at the Chichester Festival Theatre.

 In 2010, Eve played the female lead role in the American romantic comedy She's Out of My League, in which her parents play the roles of her character's parents.
-She also played the role of Erin, Charlotte's Irish nanny, in Sex and the City 2.
+She also played the role of Erin, Charlotte York's Irish nanny, in Sex and the City 2.

 During 2011, Eve had a recurring guest role in season 8 of the HBO series Entourage, as Sophia, a journalist and love interest to Vincent Chase.
-In 2011 Eve also portrayed Hollywood actress Lara Tyler in the romantic comedy The Decoy Bride.
-Eve is also known for her role of Dr. Carol Marcus in Star Trek Into Darkness.
+In 2011, Eve also portrayed Hollywood actress Lara Tyler in the romantic comedy The Decoy Bride.

 In 2012, she played the younger 1969 version of Agent O in the sci-fi comedy Men in Black 3, the older version being played by Emma Thompson.

 Eve took part in the opening session of the 2013 Consumer Electronics Show.
 She appeared in Paul McCartney's music video "Queenie Eye" (2013), and in Rixton's music video "Hotel Ceiling" (2015).

 In 2013, she co-starred in the romantic drama Before We Go with Chris Evans, who also directed the film.
+Also in 2013, she portrayed Dr. Carol Marcus in Star Trek Into Darkness, the second film in the JJ Abrams reboot of the franchise.
 She played herself in the Hollywood film Night at the Museum: Secret of the Tomb (2014) and has since starred in several productions, including the action thriller Criminal (2016).

 In 2016, she appeared in "Nosedive", an episode of the anthology series Black Mirror.
-In December 2017, Eve joined Netflix's Iron Fist as Mary Walker.
+In December 2017, Eve joined the Marvel Cinematic Universe television series Iron Fist as Mary Walker.